OlegKolchin/job4j_url_shortcut/README.md

 Url Shortcut
 =============
+## Description
 This project is the REST-app: Url shortcut service.
-It uses Spring Boot and Spring Data.
-It also uses Spring Security with JWT for authentication and authorization.
+Users can register their sites and then receive shortcuts for urls.

+### Used technologies:
+#### Backend
+1. Spring Boot(Web, Data, Security)
+2. JWT (for authentication and authorization)
+3. PostgreSQL

+### Functionality:

 User sends url.
 After successful registration of this url user receives login and password;
 ![ScreenShot](images/1.png)